 The primary goal of our study was to evaluate the effects of perceptual fluency on JOLs and on the subsequent recall of word pairs.
 We based our study on Rhodes and Castel (2008), who reported a font-size effect in which JOLs were inflated for pairs presented in a perceptually large font relative to small font but had no effect on later recall.
 The present study similarly evaluated the font-size effect in addition to testing highlighting (vs. not highlighting) and Sans Forgetica (vs. a standard Arial) font type on both JOLs and recall rates.

-Experiment 1A examined the font-size effect using a set of related (i.e., forward, backward, and symmetrical paired associates) and unrelated stimuli pairs presented in the same study list.
-We expected that pairs presented using a large font, which are more perceptually fluent and thus easier to encode, would have inflated JOLs relative to small font pairs without affecting recall.
-We also compared these mixed list font sizes to a pure-control group in which all pairs were presented using a standard font size.
-The control comparison allowed us to evaluate large and small font size effects relative to a baseline font size.
+Experiment 1A examined the font-size effect using a set of related (i.e., forward, backward, and symmetrical paired associates) and unrelated word pairs presented in the same study list.
+We expected that pairs presented using a large font, which are more perceptually fluent and thus easier to encode, would have inflated JOLs relative to small-font pairs without affecting recall.
+We also compared these mixed-list font sizes to a pure-control group in which all pairs were presented using a standard font size.
+The control comparison allowed us to evaluate large- and small-font size effects relative to a baseline font size.
 Regardless of whether large-font pairs were compared to small-font pairs or the control pairs, a font-size effect was not found.
-While the large font size increased both JOLs and recall rates similarly relative to small font pairs, JOLs for large font word pairs did not increase at a greater rate than recall as predicted by the font-size effect.
+While the large-font size increased both JOLs and recall rates similarly relative to small-font pairs, JOLs for large-font word pairs did not increase at a greater rate than recall as predicted by the font-size effect.
 Finally, neither JOLs nor recall differed as a function of font-size relative to the control group.

 Experiment 1B used the same set of related and unrelated stimuli pairs to test whether the font-size effect extended to highlighting.
 We similarly expected that the more perceptually fluent pairs (i.e., highlighted pairs) would receive inflated JOLs relative to the less perceptually fluent non-highlighted pairs but have no effect on recall rates, consistent with a font-size effect.
 Consistent with the Experiment 1A, highlighted pairs did not affect JOLs when compared to both non-highlighted pairs mixed group and the control group.

-Because the perceptual manipulations did not differentially affect JOLS in Experiment 1 using a mixed list of related and unrelated word pairs, Experiments 2A and 2B provided an additional test of potential font-size and highlighting effects on JOLs using lists that only contained unrelated pairs.
-Experiment 2A again found that large font sizes significantly increased both JOLs and recall rates relative to small-font pairs and marginally relative to control pairs, but again, a font-size effect was not found.
+Because the perceptual manipulations did not differentially affect JOLs in Experiment 1 using a mixed list of related and unrelated word pairs, Experiments 2A and 2B provided an additional test of potential font-size and highlighting effects on JOLs using lists that only contained unrelated pairs.
+Experiment 2A again found that large-font sizes significantly increased both JOLs and recall rates relative to small-font pairs and marginally relative to control pairs, but again, a font-size effect was not found.
 In Experiment 2B, highlight again produced no effect on either JOLs or recall rates.
 Thus, font size and highlighting effects were not due to differences in the related vs. unrelated pairs presented within the study list.